A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction

-Given the challenges of experimentally designing and screening new ionizable lipids, virtual high-throughput screening (vHTS) using machine learning (ML) models trained on limited datasets has emerged as a promising alternative.
-This approach enables more efficient navigation of the vast chemical space for lipid design.
-For instance, Ding et al. \cite{ding2023machine} formulated the transfection prediction problem as a classification task using supervised ML models, including SVM, Random Forest, XGBoost, and Multi-Layer Perceptron (MLP) networks.
-They compiled a dataset of 572 unique LNPs with experimentally measured luciferase expression in IGROV1 cells based on the study by Liu et al. \cite{liu2021membrane}, achieving a classification accuracy of 98\% on the test set.
-This demonstrated the potential of ML in predicting LNP performance and accelerating lipid discovery.
-Moayedpour et al. \cite{moayedpour2024representations} further advanced this field by exploring various molecular representations, including RDKit descriptors, circular fingerprints, and pre-trained models such as Grover \cite{rong2020self}, a customized GCN \cite{duvenaud2015convolutional}, and MegaMolBART \cite{irwin2022chemformer}.
-The latter, fine-tuned on 600,000 lipids from the SwissLipids database, was applied to the dataset curated by Ding et al. \cite{ding2023machine} and a new dataset created from Liu et al.'s study \cite{liu2021membrane} for binary and four-class transfection classification tasks, respectively.
-The top-performing approach paired LLM-generated embeddings with a gradient-boosting classifier, achieving an AUC of 0.981 for binary classification and substantial improvements in multi-class predictions.
+Given the challenges associated with experimentally designing and screening new ionizable lipids, virtual high-throughput screening (vHTS) using machine learning (ML) models trained on limited datasets has emerged as a promising alternative, enabling more efficient exploration of the vast chemical space relevant to lipid design.
+Ding et al. \cite{ding2023machine} approached LNP transfection prediction as a classification task using supervised ML models and achieved high accuracy on a dataset of 572 LNPs with luciferase expression in IGROV1 cells \cite{liu2021membrane}, demonstrating the potential of ML to accelerate lipid discovery.
+Building on this work, Moayedpour et al. \cite{moayedpour2024representations} evaluated diverse molecular representations—including RDKit descriptors, circular fingerprints, and embeddings from pre-trained graph-based and language-model architectures \cite{rong2020self, duvenaud2015convolutional, irwin2022chemformer}—and showed that large language model (LLM)–derived embeddings paired with gradient boosting achieved the strongest performance across binary and multi-class transfection prediction tasks.
+While such classifiers provide valuable structural insights and enable coarse-grained prediction of transfection efficiency, they lack the resolution required to reliably identify the highest-performing candidates for LNP discovery.

-Although Ding et al. and Moayedpour et al. \cite{ding2023machine,moayedpour2024representations} demonstrated the potential of ML models to predict transfection efficiency based on ionizable lipid structure, both focus primarily on classification tasks, which lack the granularity needed to effectively select optimal candidates for further development.
-Binary classifiers categorize formulations as satisfactory or unsatisfactory, introducing ambiguity in threshold definition and failing to capture performance variations within the satisfactory category.
-The four-class classification model proposed by Moayedpour et al. \cite{moayedpour2024representations} partially addresses this issue for small libraries.
-However, it still lacks sufficient granularity when applied to large libraries, complicating the identification of top-performing candidates within the highest transfection class.